EdoardoCicero/PDDL-Examples/README.md

 ## How to run
 You can use fast downward following the instructions from the site above or use pddl solver through planner.py.
 In console "python ./planner.py path_to_domain.pddl path_to_problem.pddl"

+You can use also *PLANimator.exe* only on Windows and you can test only Market, Fireman and Logistic problem through the online pddl solver
+("Logistic problem with derivative predicates" requires fast downward).